TimeLine : 1997

 July 1997

-• Terry films about 30 minutes of footage for the 700 club, a tour of Cornerstone for a livelier than normal cardboard Pat Robertson.
-None of the footage has aired because the 700 Club found it too "controversial".
+• Terry films about 30 minutes of footage for the 700 club, a tour of Cornerstone for a livelier-than-normal cardboard Pat Robertson.
+Very little of the footage aired because the 700 Club found it too "controversial".

 • Terry also takes part in a press conference at the fest.
 After the press conference, Terry went back to the Stunt booth and played some songs on his acoustic guitar.